Senior Housing & Senior Care Facilities

 Home Instead Senior Care

 When a senior has no major medical issues, but simply cannot live independently anymore, Home Instead Senior Care is a great option.
-The staff will provide help with non-medical in-home care.
-This will seniors to remain in their personal residence and also to have help and guidance with various tasks.
-This may also help maintain a sense of independence as well as feeling comfortable in their own home.
+The staff will provide help with non-medical, in-home care.
+This type of care allows seniors to maintain a sense of independence, remain in their residence and to have help and guidance with various tasks.

 Managed Care Options

 When it comes to managed care, there are many things to consider.
-Our Elder Care advisors are best to consult for evaluation in this area and solutions for managed care plans.
+Our advisors are best to consult for evaluation in this area and solutions for managed care plans.
 Housing options often focus on one type of care, giving you the best care for a specific need.
-This can include struggles with one problem, like memory, or it can even be a much wider area of care, such as end of life care.
-These senior care facilities are very focused, and will help you get the care you need to manage a specific issue.
+This may include memory care or even end of life care.
+These senior care facilities are focused and will help you get the care you need to manage a specific issue.

 Our blog article comparing managed care with assisted living homes may provide valuable insight.